André Breitenreiter

-André Breitenreiter (born 2 October 1973) is a German professional football coach and former player.
-In 2022, he won the Swiss title with Zürich.
+André Breitenreiter (born 2 October 1973) is a German professional manager and former player.
+He last managed Hannover 96.
+Breitenreiter's entire playing career was in his native Germany, appearing in both the Bundesliga and 2.
+Bundesliga for nine different sides.

+As a manager, Breiitenreiter led SC Paderborn to promotion to the Bundesliga for the first time in history, as well as leading Schalke 04, Hannover 96 and TSG Hoffenheim in the top flight.
+He won the Swiss Super League for FC Zürich in 2021–22 and briefly led EFL Championship club Huddersfield Town in 2024.

 Playing career

-Breitenreiter played for Hannoverscher SC, Borussia Hannover, Hannover 96, Hamburger SV, VfL Wolfsburg, SpVgg Unterhaching, SC Langenhagen, KSV Hessen Kassel, Holstein Kiel, BV Cloppenburg and TSV Havelse.
+Breitenreiter played for Hannoverscher SC, Borussia Hannover, Hannover 96, Hamburger SV, VfL Wolfsburg, SpVgg Unterhaching, SC Langenhagen, Hessen Kassel, Holstein Kiel, BV Cloppenburg and TSV Havelse.
 He played 144 Bundesliga matches scoring 28 goals and 101 2.
 Bundesliga matches with 14 goals.